Opinion | We need everyone if we’re going to beat the attack on voting in Texas

 Alarmingly, the bill would also allow partisan “poll watchers” free access to polling places and authorize them to take videos of voters.
 That evokes the suppression efforts of the 1950s and 1960s, when voter intimidation at the polls was a regular practice.
 Men with guns would linger outside polling sites in minority neighborhoods, some dressed so they appeared to be in law enforcement.

-The Texas Civil Rights Project recently commissioned a study of the potential human costs that would be imposed by Texas’s voter suppression efforts.
+The Texas Civil Rights Project recently commissioned a study of the potential human costs that would be imposed by Texas’s voter-suppression efforts.
 The study, by the economic and systems analysis firm the Perryman Group, found that diminishing political power leads to economic losses in communities whose votes are suppressed.
 Voter suppression leads to less political power for the targeted communities which in turn leads to lower wages, less public sector employment and decreased educational opportunities.
 Those losses, and losses from reduced tourism and event revenue, would be enormous.

-According to the study, the voter suppression bills could cost Texas 223,000 jobs by 2025.
+According to the study, the voter-suppression bills could cost Texas 223,000 jobs by 2025.
 Gross state product would decline by $31.4 billion over that same period.
 Texas would lose $1.8 billion and local governments $1.25 billion in tax revenue.
 The numbers reflect job losses, wage losses, losses in tourism and event dollars as sponsors shrink from doing business in a state that marginalizes people of color.
 American Airlines, AT&T and Dell Corp. have already gone public with criticism of the legislature’s plans.

 It shouldn’t surprise even the most ardent conservative backers of voter suppression that diminished democracy results in a diminished economy.
 Haven’t the many blessings that flow from democracy been one of America’s most important messages to the world?